Kosovo entry requirements for Iraq passport holders

 Frequently asked questions

-Processing typically takes 3–5 working days, but it can vary.
-Apply at least two weeks before your trip to be safe.
+Processing typically takes 5 to 15 working days, but it can vary depending on the embassy.
+Apply at least a month before your planned travel to be safe.

 Official sources